carpentries-incubator/lesson-R-packaging/_episodes/02-accessing.md

 1. The package will be, indeed, installed.
 2. The R session will be restarted.
-3. The package will be loaded.
+3. The package will be loaded (TODO: check if loaded or attached).

 > ## Why would you want to load a package from source
-> Can you think of a situation where you'll need to install and load a package from source?
+> Can you think of a situation where you'll need to install and attach a package from source?
 > > ## Solution
 > > The most common situation is while you are developing a package.
 > > Every now and then, you'll want to re-install and re-load it to check that everything is working as expected.